swetaacharyawayindia/firstdemo/README.md

 - GET and POST API methods
 - PostgreSQL 17 database integration
 - JSON request and response handling
-- API testing using Swagger UI
+- API testing using Postman

 This project acts as a **foundation** for building more advanced backend applications.